 The COVID-19 pandemic has been difficult for everyone, but especially residents of senior living facilities.
-Greater risk of complications from infection and the dangers of close living quarters meant life was significantly less entertaining than usual at Aspen Grove.
+The greater risk of complications from infection and the dangers of close living quarters meant life was significantly less entertaining than usual at Aspen Grove.

 Amid the restrictions, a 10-year tenant of Aspen Grove became a spot of entertainment for other residents as she brought a series of statues to life.
 The series, called “Wildlife of Yellowstone,” continues to grow as Paulette, at a table near a lobby window, paints tiny details and adds dimensional elements to statues of all kinds of Yellowstone creatures.